ArpitaYenkar/ARPITA/Arpita_WD_ReactJs_Diff.md

 - **AngularJS**:
      - AngularJS is a JavaScript based open-source framework.
-      1 .
-AngularJS is a JavaScript based open-source framework.
+     - Application Type: Modern web development and native-rendered apps.
+     -
+- **ReactJS**:
-- **ReactJS**: 1.
-ReactJS is a component-based library which is used to develop interactive UI's(User Interfaces).
+     - ReactJS is a component-based library which is used to develop interactive UI's(User Interfaces).
+     - Application Type: Native apps,hybrid apps,web apps.
+- **VueJS**:
-- **VueJS**: 1.
-VueJS is a progressive framework JavaScript framework for building user interfaces.
+     - VueJS is a progressive framework JavaScript framework for building user interfaces.
+     - Application Type: Advanced SPA and Native apps.

 |  | AngularJS | ReactJS | VueJS